 Carolina Panthers quarterback Cam Newton has a way of rising to the occasion.
 At Auburn he won the Heisman, led a huge comeback against Alabama and beat Oregon for the national title.
 Now he’s led the NFL’s Panthers to win 11 of their past 12 games going into today’s Week 10 rematch against the San Francisco 49ers.
 But this is an occasion larger than most he’s experienced — his first NFL playoff game.
 Will Newton rise again and lead the Carolina Panthers past today’s NFC Divisional playoffs game into the championship?
 Or will an energized 49ers team shine on a stage they know all too well?
-You can see the battle unfold today live on FOX at 1:05 EST / 10:05 PST, or you can watch 49ers vs Panthers live stream NFC Divisional Playoffs free online using the links below.
+You can see the battle unfold today live on FOX at 1:05 EST / 10:05 PST, or you can watch 49ers vs Panthers live stream NFC Divisional Playoffs free online using a few different services.

 Last week against the Green Bay Packers, 49ers QB Kaepernick threw for 227 yards and rushed for 98 in San Francisco’s NFC Wildcard win at Lambeau Field.
 The win was San Francisco’s seventh in a row and continued Kaepernick’s return from a mid-season slump as the 49ers push for their third consecutive NFC Championship game.

 But today’s Panthers game in Charlotte is a rematch of one of Kapernick’s worst games as a starter.
 It happened Nov.
 10 this season, when the 49ers lost 10-9 to the Panthers in San Francisco.
 Kaepernick hadn’t emerged from his mid-season slump two months ago, going 11-for-22 for 91 yards, rushing for just 16 yards and getting sacked six times.
 Not even Frank Gore could get the 49ers on track, as San Francisco had just 151 total yards.